AmirElfu/RustSpring/README.md

 ```

 The default Linux build requires X11 for grabbing events.
 If you want to use
-Bucklespring on the linux console or Wayland display server, you can SHOULD WAIT.
+Bucklespring on the linux console or Wayland display server, you SHOULD WAIT.

 ### MacOS